-- Word/phrase field.
-This is the word or phrase that is highlighted in red the articles. - Definition.
-This is the text displayed in the yellow box when the user clicks on the word that is highlighted.
+- Word/phrase This is the word or phrase that may puzzle your reader.
+This text will be highlighted in red in articles. - Definition Explain the word or phrase.
+In an article, the definition appears in a yellow box when the reader clicks a word highlighted in red.